guoriyue/OS-Stream-Socket/writeups/check1.md

 Checkpoint 1 Writeup
 ====================

-My name: [your name here]
+My name: Mingfei Guo

-My SUNet ID: [your sunetid here]
+My SUNet ID: mfguo

-I collaborated with: [list sunetids here]
+I collaborated with: None

-I would like to thank/reward these classmates for their help: [list sunetids here]
+I would like to thank/reward these classmates for their help: Thanks to everyone on Ed.

-This lab took me about [n] hours to do.
-I [did/did not] attend the lab session.
+This lab took me about 10 hours to do.
+I did not attend the lab session.

 Program Structure and Design of the Reassembler:
 []

 Implementation Challenges:
-[]
+I think it's tricky to do the truncation.

 Remaining Bugs:
-[]
+None.

 - Optional: I had unexpected difficulty with: [describe]